When The Girl with The Green Sofa chooses a Second Sofa-My New Sofa from Distinctive Chesterfields

-Chesterfield means many things to many people, in my case it was the first sofa I bought, a traditional burgundy/red sofa that was circa 50 years old, incredible roomy and comfortable and with just the right amount of age, to have a lovely vintage leather feel.
+Chesterfield means many things to many people, in my case it was the first sofa I bought, a traditional burgundy/red sofa that was circa 50 years old, incredibly roomy and comfortable and with just the right amount of age, to have a lovely vintage leather feel.
 Style wise it was much like the London Chesterfield you see in the main shot above.

-Naturally, when we had our two boys, the sofa became the place we would sit to feed them, the place for cuddles and stories and as they grew older the place they would love to play and given they are boys; jump.
+Naturally, when we had our two boys, the sofa became the place we would sit to feed them, the place for cuddles and stories and as they grew older the place they would love to play and given they are boys, jump.
 Unfortunately, the sofa did not stand up to their wear and tear and sadly we replaced it a few years ago.

-But I think once you have had and loved a chesterfield, and in our case, one with so many memories, choosing another one is often a "no-brainer" and so wanting to replace my old two seater sofa, I turned to Chesterfields again.
+But I think once you have had and loved a Chesterfield, and in our case, one with so many memories, choosing another one is often a "no-brainer" and so wanting to replace my old two seater sofa, I turned to Chesterfields again.

 My Sofa Choice